CAELESTIS-Project-EU/RVEtoolDefects/README.md

 ## Description
 <!--
 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+If there are alternatives to your project, this is a good place to list differentiating factors.A
 -->
 RVEtool is a modeling package with different tools for meshing and run FEA of micromechanical models based on fiber-reinforced materials including the presence of defects.
 The different packages are devised to run in High-Performance Computing environments.